 Fall 2013 — The Transitional Council plans to begin collecting applications for registration (TBD).

 March 31, 2014 — The target date for the legislation to go into effect.
 ANYONE PRACTICING PSYCHOTHERAPY IN THE PROVINCE OF ONTARIO MUST BE REGISTERED IN ORDER TO NOT VIOLATE THE LAW.
 (The new College plans to pre-register all potentially grand-parented practitioners PRIOR to this date, and then issue registration certificates ON THE DAY THE LAW GOES INTO EFFECT.)
+While April 1, 2014, remains the target date, both the Ministry of Health and Long Term Care (MOHLTC) and the transitional Council have acknowledged that the date may be pushed back two or three months.
+Despite the uncertainty about the proclamation date, the College expects to open up pre-registration for those applying using the grandparenting route by the end of March 2014.

 In November, 2012, the Ministry of Health and Long Term Care gave a firm directive to the Transitional Council of the College to defer the RMHT title for a future use for a group that emerges who would fit this category.
 The latest draft regulation that was circulated for the required 60 days of stakeholder consultation was approved by the Council and submitted for approval by the Ministry of Health on April 5, 2013.
 The latest registration regulation draft makes no reference to the RMHT membership category.
 When the Psychotherapy Act is proclaimed in 2014, anyone who is registered by the new College will have the Registered Psychotherapist, (RP) designation.